 Make the most of our Outdoor City

 Here in Sheffield we are incredibly lucky to have the ability to easily get into green space and the outdoors – which is what has given us the name ‘The Outdoor City’.
-Plenty of people live here because they love running, climbing, road cycling, mountain biking, slacklining, wild swimming or trekking in and around the Peak District.
+Plenty of people live here because they love walking, running, climbing, road cycling, mountain biking, wild swimming or trekking in and around the Peak District.

 But one aspect many of us have realised over the last few months is that sometimes just being in a place with lots of green space and seeing it around you is truly important.
 Which is why it’s also so great that we have so many greenspaces in the city to explore too, whatever age or ability you are.
-Please just make sure you read about how to enjoy and respect those places so that we can all enjoy them.

 Given all the hills in Sheffield it’s no surprise that many of our favourite parks find themselves incorporating a steep gradient or two, offering stunning views across the city.